 the Southeast!
 Going to Hillcrest is a must for my boys every Fall!"

-Red Apple Barn - apples, pumpkins, concessions / refreshment
+Red Apple Barn - Uses natural growing practices, apples, pumpkins, concessions / refreshment

 stand, restrooms, picnic area, birthday parties, weddings and wedding

 parties, school tours, events at your location (call for info)

 Creek Road, Ellijay, GA 30540.
 Phone: 706-635-5898.
 Email: